How Freelancers Spend Time — Statistics for 2023 (and Beyond)

-The percentage of freelancer writers gradually decreases as the number of hours increases — only about 8% manage to draw out 31-40 hours of billable writing time per week.
+The percentage of freelance writers gradually decreases as the number of hours increases — only about 8% manage to draw out 31-40 hours of billable writing time per week.

 How much time freelancers spend on finding work

-Why?
-IT experts are more likely to land long-term clients, while legal experts are mostly needed on singular projects, and for one-off legal advice.
+The explanation is rather simple — IT experts are more likely to land long-term clients, while legal experts are mostly needed on singular projects, or for one-off legal advice.

 How much time do freelancers spend on business management